bernalp/BABA_stock_market_prediction/README.md

 - Model ensembling: Combining predictions from multiple models or using ensemble techniques, such as stacking or bagging, can improve the overall predictive power.
 ​
 By continuously testing and improving these aspects, we can make the LSTM predictive model better at forecasting Baba stock prices.

+Directional Accuracy of about **60.24%** is quite good.
+However, it's important to remember that predicting stock prices involves complex variable.
+So, this is the reason I didn't improve further model.
+As I mentioned on Disclaimer:

+- <span style="color:darkred">This project doesn't offer investment advice or recommendations.</span>
+- <span style="color:darkred">The main goal is to use data-driven methods to provide insights and predictions.</span>
+- <span style="color:darkred">Please be aware that all investment decisions involve risk, do your own research, and consider your own financial situation and risk tolerance before making any investment choices.</span>

 ## 5. Acknowledgments <a name="acknow"></a>